 • Varmala

-In this ritual, both the groom and bride exchange garlands with each other on the stage.
+Both the bride and groom exchange garlands with each other on the stage, signifying their acceptance of each other.

 • Kanyadaan